MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 ---
-title: Gaze and dwell
+title: Head-Gaze and Dwell
-description: Overview of the gaze and dwell input model
+description: Overview of the head-gaze and dwell input model
 author:  liamartinez
 ms.author: liamar
 ms.date: 05/13/2019